advanced-chat/vue-advanced-chat/README.md

 }
 ```

-(4) `textareaActionHandler` can be used to add an extra icon on the right of the textarea, and recieve an event when clicking it.
+(4) `textarea-action-handler` can be used to add an extra icon on the right of the textarea, and recieve an event when clicking it.

 (5) All file params contain: `{ blob, localURL, name, size, type }`

-(6) `replyMessage` object is available when the user replied to another message by clicking the corresponding icon, and contains the message information that was clicked
+(6) `replyMessage` object is available when the user replied to another message by clicking the corresponding icon, and contains the message information that was clicked.

 ## Named Slots